LewisCM14/allotment/docs/docs/client_side.md

     **Form Component**

-    - In order to ensure form validation is correct, inline with the applications data integrity principles, a reusable validation schema (Factory) is to be defined in a separate file.
-Within the form component itself this schema is to be utilized via Zod and React Hook Form in order to ensure consistent and reusable logic with minimal re-renders.
+    - In order to ensure form validation is correct, inline with the applications data integrity principles, a reusable validation schema (Factory) is defined in a separate file.
+Within the form component itself this schema is then utilized via Zod and React Hook Form in order to ensure consistent and reusable logic with minimal re-renders.

 ---